Write Insight Newsletter · · 7 min read

 3. End: Reaffirming Interest and Enthusiasm

 As you wrap up, it's essential to revisit your enthusiasm.
-Imagine your potential contributions - it's less known, but it's powerful.
+Imagine your potential contributions—they're less known, but they're powerful.
 Based on your past successes and skills, describe how you can contribute to the institution.
 You're showing your commitment to growth and improvement by taking this forward-looking approach.

 Lastly, say you'd like to meet in person.
 This is a subtle but powerful way to invite further conversation.
 Your willingness to take the next step shows you're a proactive communicator, a valuable skill in academia.